Sudanese nomadic conflicts: April

-Clashes between the Misseriya and Salamat tribes occurred from 3 April 2013 in central Darfur, near to the border with Chad.
+Clashes between the Misseriya and Salamat tribes occurred from 3 April 2013 in central Darfur, near the border with Chad.
 They are believed to have started after a member of the Misseriya tried to rob a Salamat man before opening fire.
 Attempts at mediation failed and open fighting occurred from 4 April 2013 with the Misseriya burning a local government office in Abugaratil, south of Umm Dukhun, before looting the village.
 Fighting resumed on 8 April 2013 at Gerlia, Umm Sauri and Abugaratil with civilians fleeing the area, some to Chad.
 At least 80 people were killed in fighting on 8 April 2013, with a total of 163 killed in this outbreak.
-As of 9 April 2013 there has been no apparent government response.
+As of 9 April 2013, there has been no apparent government response.
 The UN and African Union mission to Darfur confirmed that it had received reports of the clash and that there had been a "number of victims".
 The violence caused at least 50,000 people to flee to Chad in the week to 12 April 2013.

 The weekend of 13/14 April 2013 saw the theft of 750 cattle in Eastern Equatoria, South Sudan.
 A government force of wildlife officers, police and army personnel sought to apprehend the rustlers but were engaged in a firefight by the criminals.
 Nine of the security forces were killed along with five of the rustlers and two civilians.
 Thirteen soldiers were injured.
 The cattle thieves then fled to the mountains.
-On 15 April 2013 a large government force was deployed to hunt down the thieves but was allegedly involved in atrocities, killing civilians, burning houses and businesses, opening fire on civilians and attacking a hospital.
+On 15 April 2013, a large government force was deployed to hunt down the thieves but was allegedly involved in atrocities, killing civilians, burning houses and businesses, opening fire on civilians and attacking a hospital.
 A member of the South Sudanese parliament stated that a doctor, two medical staff and a patient were shot at the hospital before it was burnt down.
 BBC News claimed that five people were killed at the hospital and described it as a revenge attack.
 The attack on the hospital was confirmed by local community leaders but denied by state governor, Louis Obong.
 A SPLA spokesman said that the army's officers would investigate the allegations.